arnolddustin/pi-service/README.md

 # pi-service
 ASPNET Core website that exposes features of the [pi-dotnetcore](https://www.github.com/arnolddustin/pi-dotnetcore) library as a RESTful service.

-# publishing
+# getting started
+* clone this repostory
-The `publish.sh` script builds the console app and uses `rsync` to copy the built output to a pie with hostname `raspberrypi` and user `pi`.
+* run the `publish.sh` script to build and deploy.
+The script builds the dotnetcore app for the linux-arm platfrom then uses `rsync` to copy the built output to a pie listening at at the login/host `pi@raspberrypi`.

 # running on the pi
 * run `publish.sh` to publish to the pi